The Belfry Theatre began producing plays in 1976.

 The Belfry Theatre’s History

-Now know as the Belfry Theatre, this former church is distinctive by virtue of its steeple and its location on a pedestrian square.
+Now known as the Belfry Theatre, this former church is distinctive by virtue of its steeple and its location on a pedestrian square.
 At one point the original finish had been stuccoed over, but fortunately we can now see it again in all its former splendour.

 The 1886-87 chapel to the west is a single-storey, front-gabled structure with a gabled vestibule-porch in front, both with open bed classical pediments.
 It has two shed-roofed additions on the sides, and Gothic windows.
 It is covered with drop siding that is slightly wider than that on the newer building.